BroadbandForum/usp/specification/messages/index.md

 | #9 | 1280-2560 | m.(k/1000)8 - m.(k/1000)9 |
 | #10 and subsequent | 2560-5120 | m.(k/1000)9 - m.(k/1000)10 |

 **R-NOT.2** - Beginning with the tenth retry attempt, the Agent MUST choose from the fixed maximum range.
-The Agent will continue to retry a failed notification until it is successfully delivered or until the `NotificationExpiration` time is reached.
+The Agent will continue to retry a failed notification until it is successfully delivered or until the `NotifExpiration` time is reached.

 **R-NOT.3** - Once a notification is successfully delivered, the Agent MUST reset the retry count to zero for the next notification message.